The truth about concrete pool aprons.

 It's 11" tall.

-Besides helping them cloud the real cost of their pool, leading a customer into a 3' to 4' apron is just mean.
+Besides helping them cloud the real cost of their swimming pool, leading a customer into a 3' to 4' apron is just mean.
 First, the sins of a broom finish slab may be OK on the driveway or front sidewalk, but typically are not acceptable around a pool.
 Second, 3'-4' is not enough apron for most people and a when they realize it, it's too late.
 When we quote you a concrete apron, we spell it out.

-- Our pools are installed with a cantilever slab.
+- Our swimming pools are installed with a cantilever slab.
 That means the concrete slab actually sits on top of the pool shell.
 It has a chiseled edge stone profile and looks much cleaner and finished.

 - Steel: All of our slabs included steel reinforcing.